svishniakov/svishniakov.github.com/_posts/2016-06-17-how-to-user-git-with-berkshelf.md

 ---
 layout: post
-title: "Proper Rails project start"
+title: "How to use custom git repo with Berkshelf"
-tags: [chef, tips, deployment, berkshelf]
+tags: [chef, tips, deploy, berkshelf]
 ---

 1. If you need to use custom git URL(to your private repo) with Berkshelf the following syntax needs to be used: